After you have reserved your place, you must prepare for enrollment by completing the items below that pertain to your specific admission situation.

 Some of the items — such as completing placement exams and submitting immunization forms — are required and need to be completed prior to orientation.
 Other items — such as registering with disability services at MSU — are optional or only for specific situations.
 To prepare for enrollment at MSU, thoroughly review the information at each of the links below.

-Most incoming international freshmen are required to take the online math placement exam before attending a New Student Orientation (NSO) program.
+Most incoming international freshmen are required to take the online math placement exam prior to meeting with their academic adviser during their NSO experience.
 Some students may be exempt from taking the math placement exam based on certain test scores or transfer credits.
 Complete this form to find out if you are required to complete the math placement exam.

 For students enrolling in the fall, it is strongly recommended that all exams are completed by May 6, to allow advisers time to preregister students in courses at the appropriate skill level.
 Students enrolling in spring and summer semesters must take the exam prior to attending orientation.

 Students seeking to improve their score may retake the test a second or third time with a four-week waiting period between exams — they are also welcome to take the proctored exam at orientation if they want to attempt to improve their score.
 Students may not take the math placement exam after attending orientation.